RN255/react-project-two/README.md

 This is a web page where users can book flights and their journeys are stored in a list.
 There are other pages with advice and information on partnerships.

 ## How to use
 ** NOTE: The main page does not initially load on github pages.
-There is no error so I presume it is just how github pages works with react.
+My understanding is this is a problem with how github pages works with react.
 If you click on pages in the navbar they will display **

 website is live at: https://rn255.github.io/react-project-two/